 Once you have the old and new IDs, insert the command below, remembering to replace NEW_AUTHOR_ID

-with the new authors ID and OLD_AUTHOR_ID
+with the new author ID and OLD_AUTHOR_ID

 with the old.